liuzht7-github/GURS/README.md

 ## Overview

-This is the code repository for the research project "Global Urban and Rural Settlement Dataset from 2000 to 2020 (GRUS)."
-This work creates a global dataset of urban and rural settlements at a 100-meter resolution, based on open-source GHS-BUILT, OpenStreetMap, and NPP-VIIRS-like nighttime light data.
+This is the code repository for the research project "Global Urban and Rural Settlement Dataset from 2000 to 2020 (GURS)."
+This work creates a global dataset of urban and rural settlements at a 100-meter resolution, based on open-source GHS-BUILT-S R2023A, OpenStreetMap, and NPP-VIIRS-like nighttime light data.

 The  dataset is available at  [here](https://zenodo.org/records/11160893).
 The dataset is stored in GeoTIFF format with the same coordinate reference system as GHS-BUILT, using the ESRI:54009 - World Mollweide projection.
 It employs an 8-bit unsigned integer format, where the pixels with a value of '1' represent urban settlements and '2' represent rural settlements.
 These data can be processed by ARCGIS, QGIS, MATLAB, and other tools.